projectacrn/acrn-hypervisor/doc/tutorials/sgx_virtualization.rst

 ACRN SGX virtualization support can be divided into three parts:

-* SGX capability exposed to Guest EPC (Enclave Page Cache) management Enclave
+* SGX capability exposed to Guest
-* System function handing
+* EPC (Enclave Page Cache) management
 * Enclave System function handling

 The image below shows the high-level design of SGX virtualization in ACRN.